Founded Q1 2018

 CEO David Shashar, MD

-Obstetricians are at a loss regarding how to prevent spontaneous (unplanned) preterm birth in women with a healthy pregnancy.
-Treatments such as medications, stitching the cervix (cerclage), and pessaries are unsuccessful.
+Obstetricians are at a loss in treating preterm birth.
+Currently available treatments such as medications, hormones, suturing the cervix (cerclage), and pessaries are unsatisfactory.